 Although there are key players in multiple geographies worldwide, Japan has positioned itself as a hub for induced pluripotent stem cell (iPS cell) technology. iPS cells are made by reprogramming adult cells back into an embryonic-like state.
 Derived from skin or blood cells, they are not controversial.

 Since the discovery of induced pluripotent stem cells (iPSCs) in 2006, a large and thriving research products market has emerged, largely because the cells are non-controversial and can be generated directly from adult cells.
 It is clear that iPSCs represent a lucrative market segment, because methods for commercializing this cell type are expanding every year and clinical studies investigating iPSCs are swelling in number.
 [Read more…]

 Numerous induced pluripotent stem cell (iPSC) derived therapeutics are now being studied in preclinical and clinical trials to investigate their potential to produce functional cells capable of replacing damaged or dysfunctional tissues.

-The early clinical trials did not involve the transplant of iPSCs into humans, but rather, the creation and evaluation of iPSC lines for clinical purposes.
-Within these trials, iPSC lines were created from specific patient populations to determine if these cell lines could be a good model for a disease of interest.
+It is important to note that the early clinical trials of iPSCs—and the majority of them today—do not involve the transplant of iPSCs into humans.
+Rather, they involve the creation and evaluation of iPSC lines for clinical purposes.
+Within these trials, iPSC lines are created from specific patient populations to determine if these cell lines could be a good model for a disease of interest.
 [Read more…]